tommytt427/tommytt427.github.io/_projects/turing-complete/index.md

 7. Tackle assembly challenges
 8. Create custom projects in the sandbox

 This simulator has a lot to handle.
 Many components may seem confusing because it is simplified in the language the game makes it to be.
-That is there is a <a href="https://turingcomplete.wiki/wiki/Components">wiki page that gives a brief detail of the components if you need referencing.</a>
+That is there is a <a href="https://turingcomplete.wiki/wiki/Components">wiki page</a> that gives a brief detail of the components if you need referencing.

 ## Guide Sections {#sections}